The mass distribution in the outskirts of clusters of galaxies as a probe of the theory of gravity: Results

+We assessed how well $\varsigma$ can distinguish between the $\Lambda$CDM and $fR4$ models through its dependence on redshift and mass.
+To do this, in addition to $\varsigma_{\rm avg}$ extracted from the average mass profiles and discussed above, we used a different estimate of $\varsigma$ extracted from the individual mass profiles.
+In the simulations, the $M^\prime(r)$ profiles are less sensitive to sudden mass differences caused by random variations in the number of dark matter particles in two adjacent shells.
+We are thus able to exploit the $\varsigma$s of the individual halos in our analysis.
+More precisely, for each redshift and mass bin, we computed the cumulative radial mass profiles of all the halos.
+The profiles were obtained by progressively adding from the center the mass of 200 adjacent spherical shells with logarithmically spaced outer cluster-centric radii spanning the range $(0.1,10) R_{200c}$.
+For each halo, we computed the corresponding radial derivative of the mass profile.

-The values of $\varsigma$ are derived from the differential mass profiles shown in Fig. \ref{derSim}: the upper, middle, and bottom panels show the median radial differential mass profiles $M^\prime(r)$ of the low-, intermediate-, and high-mass samples, respectively, with their 68th percentile ranges; the solid (dash-dotted) curves are for the $\Lambda$CDM ($fR4$) samples.
-Figure \ref{fig:compMin} shows $\varsigma$ as a function of redshift and mass in $\Lambda$CDM and $fR4$.
+In Fig. \ref{derSim}, the upper, middle, and bottom panels show the median radial differential mass profiles $M^\prime(r)$ of the low-, intermediate-, and high-mass samples of Table \ref{samples}, respectively, with their $68$th percentile ranges.
+The solid (dash-dotted) curves are for the $\Lambda$CDM ($fR4$) samples: for each sample, the value of the corresponding curve at each radial bin $r_i$ is the median of the set of the individual $M^\prime(r_i)$ of all the halos in the sample; each point of these curves is determined by a number of data equal to the size of the corresponding sample (columns ``size'' in Table \ref{samples}).